SIOSlab/DoS/README.md

 Methods for quickly displaying depth of search results and saving them to disk are also included.

 ##### ```plot_dos```
-Plots the depth of search as a filled contour plot with contour lines
+Plots the depth of search as a filled contour plot with contour lines (color in log scale)

 Args:
 - ```targ``` -> string indicating which key to access from depth of search result dictionary (e.g., 'Entire')